 International Transfers of Personal Information

-- The transfer is made under one of the derogations set out at Article 49 of the GDPR (including but not limited to your informed consent or where the transfer is necessary for the performance of a contract with you or for pre-contractual steps taken at your request); or
+- The transfer is made under one of the derogations set out at Article 49 of the UK GDPR (including but not limited to your informed consent or where the transfer is necessary for the performance of a contract with you or for pre-contractual steps taken at your request); or

 - In very limited circumstances, the transfer is made based on our assessment of the adequacy of protection in place at the third party.